dragonfly-science/dragonfly-website/content/news/2019-04-17-caleb-hawaii/content.md

 ---
 title: Indigenous Protocols and Artificial Intelligence
 ---
-Caleb Moses recently spent time in Hawaiʻi at an indigenous AI workshop, as part of a New Zealand group led by Peter-Lucas Jones and Keoni Mahelona from [Te Hiku Media](https://tehiku.nz/).
+Caleb Moses recently spent time in Hawaiʻi at a workshop exploring the relationship between indigeneous protocols and artificial intelligence, as part of a New Zealand group led by Peter-Lucas Jones and Keoni Mahelona from [Te Hiku Media](https://tehiku.nz/).

 <!--more-->